thaliaarchi/omniwsa/docs/drafts/general_integer_parsing.md

 ## Fused mnemonics

+A fused mnemonic begins at the first ASCII letter or the first underscore, whichever is first.
+However, only if what would be the mnemonic has a digit invalid for the base.

 Fused mnemonics cannot start with an ASCII digit.
 A mnemonic that starts with an ASCII letter can only be used with decimal integers.